ikki2530/holbertonschool-machine_learning/unsupervised_learning/0x02-hmm/README.md

 [0-markov_chain.py](0-markov_chain.py) - Determines the probability of a markov chain being in a particular state after a specified number of iterations.

+[1-regular.py](1-regular.py) - Determines the steady state probabilities of a regular markov chain.

 ## Authors